What is Sex-Positive Parenting?

 Being a sex-positive parent means we assume that our children will grow into autonomous, sexually active adults and we support our children’ s individual sexual identity no matter what.
 This support is a lifelong process where the conversations start early with age-appropriate explanations.

-Parents need a structure, a scaffolding of practical ways of communicating our beliefs and values about sexuality.
-Parents are afraid and unsure of what to say and how to say it because we don’t have enough examples.
 Think of how much structure sex-negative narratives have; we don’t have that for people who want to teach their kids that their sexual health is important.
 The fear of saying too much about sex too soon, or violating a boundary is very real for parents, so we often choose silence because it feels safest.

 What can you do to start being a sex-positive parent today?